 You can contribute to this project by:

-Expanding our documentation of kite anemometry research by reading research the bibliography on this page and posting your notes on it with the tag “kite-anemometer”, or reading and commenting on tagged research notes.
+- Expanding documentation of kite anemometry research by reading research bibliography on this page and sending me any suggestions or additions.

 Improving the documentation on kite wind speed meter models in the Kite Wind Speed Meter Github repository, as well as adding applications of those models.